 The trend to alternative dispute resolution (ADR) procedures has gained national support and recognition.
 Many courts, at both state and federal levels, require mandatory mediation or some form of settlement conference before a case proceeds to trial.
 Even so, arbitration remains as a widely recognized procedure for resolving construction disputes.
 Many standard form construction contracts include mandatory arbitration as the dispute resolution procedure of choice.
 The use of mini-trials, structured negotiations, or other procedures, short of an actual trial, to facilitate the parties' handling and resolution of a dispute are widely discussed and recommended in trade publications.
-As the speakers at the SC&H annual Construction Law Update Seminar have emphasized, the search for a quick, cost effective, and party controlled means of resolving disputes has reached the level of a major force in the world of business.
+The search for a quick, cost effective, and party controlled means of resolving disputes has reached the level of a major force in the world of business.
 Everyone involved in business, particularly contractors, must pay attention to the possibilities and alternatives since a major dispute or breach of contract challenge can mean the financial death of a project and in many cases the entire construction company itself, if not managed effectively.

 Arbitration is a Viable Alternative

 The development of arbitration as an agreed or mandatory dispute resolution procedure dates farther back, but it was only two decades ago that the United States Supreme Court made it clear that the ancient judicial hostility to arbitration was gone.
 Rather than blocking arbitration at every turn, the courts would thereafter encourage the parties to use this pioneer ADR procedure.
 The Federal Arbitration Act, 9 USC section 1, et seq, and the Uniform Arbitration Act adopted by most states, have given formal recognition and detailed procedures to the arbitration process which was once shunned and discouraged by the courts as a direct challenge to their authority.